Biscotti: A Ledger for Private and Secure Peer-to-Peer Machine Learning: Challenges and contributions

-However, secure aggregation can be either done on the differentially-private updates or the original updates.
+However, secure aggregation can be either done on the differentially-private updates or the original updates with no noise.
 This design choice represents a privacy-utility tradeoff in the trained model.
 By aggregating differentially-private updates the noise is pushed into the ledger and the final model has lower utility.
 By aggregating original updates we can achieve utility that is identical to federated learning training.
-Figure~\ref{fig:privacyutility} illustrates this trade-off on the MNIST dataset over 100 iterations while training a softmax model for different values of $\epsilon$ (smaller $\epsilon$ means more noise and more privacy, but lower utility, or validation error).
+Figure~\ref{fig:privacyutility} illustrates this trade-off for learning a softmax model to recognize hand-written digits.
+The model is trained using the MNIST dataset over 100 iterations for different values of $\epsilon$.
+Smaller $\epsilon$ means more noise and more privacy, but lower utility, or test error.
 The bottom-most line in the Figure is Biscotti, which aggregates original updates: a design choice that we have made to prioritize utility.
 By default Biscotti uses a batch value of 35.
-Figure~\ref{fig:evalprivacy} illustrates the privacy-utility trade-off visually for batches with noisy updates as compared to Biscotti (right-most image), which aggregates un-noised updates.
-The images are reconstructed using information leakage attack on the aggregated gradients with respect to the female class in the LFW dataset~\cite{Melis:2018}.
+Figure~\ref{fig:evalprivacy} illustrates the privacy-utility trade-off visually for batches of size 35 with noisy updates as compared to Biscotti (right-most image), which aggregates un-noised updates.
+The images are reconstructed using an information leakage attack~\cite{Melis:2018} on the aggregated gradients of two different machine learning models.
+The top row of images are constructed from aggregated gradients of the MNIST model with respect to the 0 digit class.
+The bottom row shows results for a softmax model trained to recognize gender from faces using the Labelled Faces in the Wild (LFW) dataset.
+The pictures are reconstructed with respect to the female class.
+These results demonstrate that although aggregation protects individual training examples it does reveal information about how a certain class looks like on average in the aggregate.
+Differential private noise needs to be included in the aggregate to provide this additional level of protection.
+However, our design favours utility, therefore we choose to remove the noise before aggregating the updates in the ledger.